 Once you have met the minimum educational requirements for your job, your employer or the law may require you to get more education.
-This additional education must be required for you to keep your present salary, status, or job.
-It must serve a business purpose of your employer and not be part of a program that will qualify you for a new trade or business.
+This additional education is qualifying education if it is required for you to keep your present salary, status, or job, and the requirement serves a business purpose of your employer.
+The education must not be part of a program that will qualify you for a new trade or business.